 To understand the concept of the VPC, first, we have to grasp the idea of Cloud and Cloud computing.
 Cloud computing is a virtual network that works as storage, a pool of resources, and/or provides computing power.
 The company that buys a cloud computing service does not have to worry about managing such a huge online platform.
 Companies lend cloud services by a “pay as you go” model, so it might decrease capital expenditure, but an unsuspecting user might rapidly increase the operation fees.
-Large cloud services are scattered through different locations called data centres.
+Large cloud services are scattered through different locations called data centers.

 The goal of cloud computing is for layman users to take benefits without knowing any rocket science behind tough things.
 The main working force behind cloud computation is its Virtualization.
 It virtualizes different devices which can compute a task at once.
 It creates a system of multiple devices that work together, and idle computing resources can be used accordingly, and we get maximum efficiency through this.